-Expansion of the Tech Center in Heerlen, The Netherlands involves replacing existing equipment with upgraded technology, including a state-of-the-art helmet press, as well as bringing on additional personnel to join the team of development and testing staff.
-The improved facilities and equipment add to DSM Dyneema’s current R&D capabilities; already, the organization demonstrates strong support to ballistic helmet manufacturers, with its Dyneema® material application development facilities and specialists in The Netherlands, the United States, and Singapore.
+Expansion of the Tech Center in Heerlen, the Netherlands involves replacing existing equipment with upgraded technology, including a state-of-the-art helmet press, as well as bringing on additional personnel to join the team of development and testing staff.
+The improved facilities and equipment add to DSM Dyneema’s current R&D capabilities; already, the organization demonstrates strong support to ballistic helmet manufacturers, with its Dyneema material application development facilities and specialists in the Netherlands, United States and Singapore.

 “This investment will improve significantly our material R&D capabilities to support our customers to develop next generation helmets.
 This represents an area where innovation is needed desperately to keep soldiers and law enforcement personnel protected from ever-evolving threats, while lightening their load to enable them to perform their duties effectively,” says Marcio Manique, global business director, life protection, DSM Dyneema.
 “Adding these resources signals our intensified focus and intention to work closely with our customers to provide better insight into our materials that armor companies can use to speed up development and market introduction of new helmet designs.”

 DSM Dyneema holds a technological leadership position in materials armor manufacturers use to develop other applications for soft ballistics and hard ballistics protection.
-Protective vests engineered with Dyneema® Force Multiplier Technology can reduce weight by up to 30 percent vs. traditional materials, which allows for hard ballistic inserts and side plates made with Dyneema® UD to be added for missions requiring a more comprehensive, all-round soft ballistics/hard ballistics protection, without compromising personal agility and comfort.
+Protective vests engineered with Dyneema Force Multiplier Technology can reduce weight by up to 30% vs. traditional materials, which allows for hard ballistic inserts and side plates made with Dyneema UD to be added for missions requiring a more comprehensive, all-round soft ballistics/hard ballistics protection, without compromising personal agility and comfort.